Ask Financer

 With a payday loan, you might borrow $300 and owe $345 in two weeks (assuming a fee of $15 per $100).
 You must repay the full $345 on your next payday or risk additional fees and potential legal action.

 With a credit card (revolving credit), you could charge the $300 repair.
 If you pay it off in full when the bill comes, you'd owe no interest.
-If you can only afford to pay $100, you'd carry a $200 balance and owe interest on that amount (let's say $3 at 18% APR).
+If you can only afford to pay $100, you'd carry a $200 balance and owe interest on that amount (about $3.50 at 21% APR).
 You could then continue making payments over time.

 For those with poor credit who might not qualify for traditional revolving credit, secured credit cards can be a good alternative.
 These require a cash deposit as collateral but can help you build credit over time.